 As with a standard driving under the influence charge, Section 23153 is separated into both an “A” count and a “B” count.

-To give readers a better understanding of driving under the influenence causing injuries, our California criminal defense lawyers are providing an overview below.
+To give readers a better understanding of driving under the influence causing injuries, our Los Angeles criminal defense lawyers are providing an overview below.

 What Must the Prosecutor Prove?